Is the Go City Amsterdam Pass worth it? 2025

 - 16:00 House of Bols Experience – €17.50 > no time slot required

-This was fun!
-I had no idea what to expect, but the experience offered a great introduction to the brewing process of gin and the company’s history, and the highlight was, for sure, the free cocktail at the end.
-It was served in a proper cocktail bar with a bartender, and the menu was extensive.
+This was the highlight of my day!
+I had no idea what to expect, but the experience offered a great introduction to the brewing process of gin and the company’s history, but it was the free cocktail at the end that stole the show.
+It was served in a proper cocktail bar with a bartender.
 I want to go back.

 This Is How The Go City Pass Works

-Using your Go City pass is easy, except for the tour booking process.
+Using your Go City pass is easy.
 Scanning the passes at each attraction was a breeze.

 Purchasing and Receiving the Pass